-The reserve structure and requirements for properties developed by an LLC are defined in the Operating Agreement.
+The CDA serves as a Managing Member and Management Agent of LLCs created to fulfill its mission.
+The reserve structure and requirements for properties developed by anan LLC are defined in the Operating Agreement.
 Any requirements established in the Operating Agreement supersede this policy.